UKDynasty/ukdynasty.github.io/bylaws/index.md

 There are 3 spots open for Injured Reserve (IR) on each roster.

+**Note:** from the 2026 off-season onwards, the IR limit will be reduced to 2 players.

 ### 1.2 Retired players

 If a player retires, they no longer take up a roster spot of the owning team.
 However, should they un-retire and rejoin the NFL, they will return to the roster of the team they were on at the point of retirement.